-NOTE 12: LITIGATION
+NOTE 11 LITIGATION

 The System is a defendant in legal claims arising from its normal operations.
-It is management's opinion, after consulting with its legal counsels, that losses, if any, resulting from these claims will not have a material effect on the System's financial position.
+It is management's opinion, after consulting with its legal counsels that losses, if any, resulting from these claims will not have a material effect on the System's financial position.
+The System is also a plaintiff in various class action suits, the outcomes are currently undeterminable.

-NOTE 13: MANAGEMENT FEES AND CUSTODIAN FEES
+NOTE 12 MANAGEMENT FEES AND CUSTODIAN FEES

 The Custodian and investment advisers of the System's investment fund are entitled to annual fees computed on the basis of the market value of the System's investment fund assets and to reimbursement of out-of-pocket expenses incidental to custodial duties.
-Such fees amounted to \$5,331,104 and \$6,084,449 for the years ended September 30, 2008 and 2007, respectively.
+Such fees amounted to \$4,109,542 and \$5,331,104 for the years ended September 30, 2009 and 2008, respectively.

-NOTE 14: SUBSEQUENT EVENTS
+NOTE 13 SUBSEQUENT EVENTS